OverDriver05/HDest-Modern-Weapons-Pack/README.md

 **Now requires Accensi's 'HDBulletLib (https://gitlab.com/accensi/hd-addons/hdbulletlib), due to dependency on new calibers**

+**If you just want to get the weapon ids for loadouts, check out the `id.md` file.
+Also make sure to scroll down to read the original project README.**

 - Reworked M4 to M4A1
 	- Firemodes: Semi/Auto
 	- Reduced Recoil